fbpx

 Step back into the luxurious vibes of 70s, with tassels, bright colors, and a disco ball!
 There’s even a record player and DJ booth in the corner with a huge selection of vinyl records that sets the atmosphere for the whole place!

-Sundays are karaoke nights from 4 PM to 8 PM, and Happy Hour is from 4 PM to 6 PM on the weekdays.
+Sundays are karaoke nights from 4 PM to 8 PM!
+And Happy Hour is from 4 PM to 6 PM on the weekdays.
 Their menu consists of classic cocktails, draft beers, wine, signature shots, and mocktails.

 Sneak Into the Only Speakeasy in Denton

 Paschall Bar is a one-of-a-kind bar in Denton!
 The exterior is so nonchalant that you would walk by it hundreds of times and just assume it’s a closed down building.
 The interior is like stumbling into a Dark Academia library with a bar that makes awesome concoctions.
-The walls are covered in vintage art, and there are many antique and grunge photographs, lush furniture, and carpets, all touched by mood lighting.

-We were there just as the sun was setting, so we could see the golden hour light filtering through the windows, enhanced by the mood lighting, and it just made the whole experience even better.
-Once we got our order, (the Smoking Jacket, the Whiskey Sour with Egg White, and the Hip Shot), we nestled on the couch to enjoy our drinks, listen to the music playing quietly overhead, and had a few laughs!
+Once we got our order, (the Smoking Jacket, the Whiskey Sour with Egg White, and the Hip Shot), we nestled on the couch to enjoy our drinks, listen to the music playing quietly overhead, and have a few laughs!

 Meet Alpacas at TX-Ture Farm

-This small family farm is focused on creating connections and experiences for their surrounding community.
-The farm produces lavender products, honey, soap, items made from alpaca fur, Christmas trees, and they even host workshops that cover topics like soap making.
 Not only do you get to take home enough soap for at least six bars, but you also get to take your soap mold home with you!
 This means you could try making soap again all by yourself with what you learned!

 A couple making soap together

 Get up close with the cutest alpacas when you book an alpaca walk.
 You’ll walk with the owner and a bag of feed as you lead your new furry friend through their rows of growing Christmas trees.
-However, often times with the workshops, you will get to visit with and feed the alpacas as well!
+However, often times, with the workshops, you will get to visit and feed the alpacas as well!

 Keep up with the farm and attend one of their farm festivals, their lavender festival, or book a field trip!